 Insights

+This is where Arman's writing and recorded conversations live.
 The subjects vary, but the focus stays consistent: how performance is sustained over time, where people quietly undermine their own durability, and why many common approaches look effective in the short term but fail under real responsibility.

 Writing